shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 While these considerations about third-party content might seem to add complexity, it's important to remember that these copyright issues and responsibilities are inherent to any form of content reuse.
 Granting permissions on an ad-hoc, case-by-case basis without a clear license often leaves these same issues unaddressed and potentially more confusing for everyone involved.
 This License doesn't aim to create new complications; rather, it strives to provide a more structured and transparent framework for navigating these existing issues when you wish to allow community reuse of your VODs.
 </details>

-#### 3.3 Understanding the Grant-Back (License Section 4\)
+#### 3.3 Understanding the Grant-Back (License Clause 4\)

 <details>
-<summary>A core feature of the License is the "grant-back" (detailed in Section 4), where your Licensees grant you rights back to reuse their "Derivative Works."</summary>
+<summary>A core feature of the License is the "grant-back" (detailed in Clause 4), where your Licensees grant you rights back to reuse their "Derivative Works."</summary>

 It is vital to understand the nature of the rights you receive.

 The terms of this grant-back are fixed by the License and are designed to be symmetrical to the rights you grant.
 The **Licensee cannot unilaterally change these grant-back terms**.
-This means that, by default (unless you use Section 3.f to prohibit commercial use entirely), the license you receive back from the Licensee allows you to use their Derivative Work for commercial purposes and without paying them royalties, just as they can use yours.
+This means that, by default (unless you use Clause 3.f to prohibit commercial use entirely), the license you receive back from the Licensee allows you to use their Derivative Work for commercial purposes and without paying them royalties, just as they can use yours.

 This ensures a fair and predictable exchange.
 You allow your community to build upon your work, and in return, you have the right to celebrate, comment on, and incorporate their creative responses back into your own content stream under the same basic financial terms.
-When reusing their work, you, in turn, must adhere to the conditions in Section 4 (such as platform limits and, importantly, attributing the Licensee).
+When reusing their work, you, in turn, must adhere to the conditions in Clause 4 (such as platform limits and, importantly, attributing the Licensee).
 </details>

-#### 3.4 The "Provided Copy": What You Receive for Grant-Back Use (License Sections 3.d & 4.e.iv)
+#### 3.4 The "Provided Copy": What You Receive for Grant-Back Use (License Clauses 3.d & 4.e.iv)

 A significant aspect of the VOD Reaction License concerns the specific copy of the Licensee's Derivative Work you may request and receive for grant-back reuse.
-To manage this, Section 3.d of the License defines key terms: the "Published Version" (the Derivative Work as publicly distributed by the Licensee) and the "Provided Copy" (the digital copy prepared for and delivered to you, particularly for grant-back).
+To manage this, Clause 3.d of the License defines key terms: the "Published Version" (the Derivative Work as publicly distributed by the Licensee) and the "Provided Copy" (the digital copy prepared for and delivered to you, particularly for grant-back).

 <details>
 <summary>Understanding what you are entitled to in this "Provided Copy" is key.</summary>

-* Your Right to Request: You have the right to request a digital copy of relevant portions of a Licensee's Derivative Work that incorporates your VODs (as per Section 3.d of the License).
+* Your Right to Request: You have the right to request a digital copy of relevant portions of a Licensee's Derivative Work that incorporates your VODs (as per Clause 3.d of the License).
-* Content of the Provided Copy: The License (Section 3.d(i)) specifies that this Provided Copy *must completely include all parts within the Licensee's Published Version that incorporate your VODs*.
+* Content of the Provided Copy: The License (Clause 3.d(i)) specifies that this Provided Copy *must completely include all parts within the Licensee's Published Version that incorporate your VODs*.
 * Strict Limits on Editing by Licensee: When a Licensee prepares the Provided Copy from their Published Version, any editing is *strictly limited* to the minimum extent objectively necessary to clear third-party copyrights that were present in their Published Version (e.g., muting music, removing a problematic third-party clip they had included).
-No other substantive or stylistic editing by the Licensee that would alter the content or presentation of the segments incorporating your VODs as they appeared in the Published Version is permitted (as per Section 3.d(ii) of the License).
+No other substantive or stylistic editing by the Licensee that would alter the content or presentation of the segments incorporating your VODs as they appeared in the Published Version is permitted (as per Clause 3.d(ii) of the License).
 This ensures the Provided Copy remains a faithful representation of their public work concerning your VODs, merely cleaned for copyright.
-* Notification of Lost Content: If these essential copyright-clearing edits by the Licensee unavoidably result in important parts of *their own original content* (like their speech) being lost or obscured in the Provided Copy, the Licensee *must* notify you of the nature and content of such lost parts, for example, by providing a textual transcript (as per Section 3.d(iii) of the License).
+* Notification of Lost Content: If these essential copyright-clearing edits by the Licensee unavoidably result in important parts of *their own original content* (like their speech) being lost or obscured in the Provided Copy, the Licensee *must* notify you of the nature and content of such lost parts, for example, by providing a textual transcript (as per Clause 3.d(iii) of the License).
-* Licensee's Warranty Applies to This "Provided Copy": Crucially, the Licensee's representation and warranty regarding the copyright cleanness of their work for your reuse (detailed in Section 4.e.iv of the License) is specifically tied to this "Provided Copy" that they prepare and deliver to you.
+* Licensee's Warranty Applies to This "Provided Copy": Crucially, the Licensee's representation and warranty regarding the copyright cleanness of their work for your reuse (detailed in Clause 4.e.iv of the License) is specifically tied to this "Provided Copy" that they prepare and deliver to you.
 This means you can rely on *this specific copy* as being warranted by the Licensee as clear for your grant-back use.
 If you choose to reuse the Licensee's Published Version directly without requesting or using the Provided Copy, you would be doing so without the benefit of this specific warranty applying to that particular cleaned and prepared artifact.
 </details>

-In summary, this creates a clear choice for you as the Licensor: The grant-back license you receive (under Section 4 of the License) applies to the Licensee's entire "Published Version."
+In summary, this creates a clear choice for you as the Licensor: The grant-back license you receive (under Clause 4 of the License) applies to the Licensee's entire "Published Version."
 You therefore have the right to reuse any part of their publicly available work.
-However, the specific warranty from the Licensee that the work is "clean" for your reuse (as detailed in Section 4.e.iv of the License) applies only to the "Provided Copy" that they prepare and deliver to you upon request.
+However, the specific warranty from the Licensee that the work is "clean" for your reuse (as detailed in Clause 4.e.iv of the License) applies only to the "Provided Copy" that they prepare and deliver to you upon request.

 Therefore, while the Provided Copy may be shorter than the full Published Version (as it is only legally required to contain segments that incorporate your VODs), it is the version that comes with the Licensee's explicit warranty regarding its copyright status for your reuse.
 If you choose to reuse parts of the Published Version directly without requesting and relying on the warranted Provided Copy, you do so without the benefit of that specific warranty from the Licensee.